drshahizan/SECP3843/submission/AimanHafizi619/Question 4/answerQ4.md

 >The optimal number of clusters is determined using the elbow method.
 K-means clustering is performed for different values of k where k is number of clusters.
 Each clustering result will be calculated using inertia and silhouette score.

->The inertia is the sum of squared distances between each data point and its centroid in a cluster.
+>Inertia is the sum of squared distances between each data point and its centroid in a cluster.
 It measures the compactness of the clusters.

-The silhouette score measures the quality of the clustering, indicating how well-separated the clusters are.
+>The silhouette score measures the quality of the clustering or indicating how well-separated the clusters are.
-The elbow curve is plotted using the inertia values for different k values.
-The curve shows the trade-off between the number of clusters and the compactness of the clusters.
-The optimal number of clusters is typically identified at the "elbow" point, where the inertia improvement starts to diminish significantly.

 - K-means Clustering

->Based on the optimal number of clusters determined from the elbow curve, K-means clustering is performed using the selected k value.
-The K-means algorithm is applied to the standardized data (X_scaled), and it assigns each customer to one of the clusters.
+>K-means clustering is performed using the selected k value.
+The K-means algorithm is applied to the standardized data (X_scaled), and distribute each customer to one of the clusters.
-The cluster labels are stored in the variable cluster_labels.

 **Step 1: Open Google Colab**